Frequently Asked Questions

 dotted line 365

-In 2022, there are 11 categories: Digital Multimedia, Documentary, News Report, News Programme, Most Original and Innovative, Minorities in Society, Music and Arts, Young Onscreen Talent, Investigative Journalism, Video Journalism, Entertainment and Drama.
+In 2025, there are 11 categories, some for content, some for skills: Digital Multimedia, Diversity in Society, Documentary, News Report, News Programme, Most Original and Innovative, Music and Arts, Young Onscreen Talent, Investigative Journalism, Video Journalism, Entertainment and Drama.
 If you want to enter Young Onscreen Talent, you need to be aged 30 or under.
 It is not possible to enter the Grand Prix: this is open only to entries selected by the judges from among the category winners.
+See Rules 3 and 4

 How much does it cost to enter?